Clear Creek Amana High School: Curriculum

 In 1990 the school had German and Spanish as foreign languages classes available, which were not available at Clear Creek High.
 These classes are still available as of 2025.

-Clear Creek Amana currently offers four AP classes: AP Language and Composition, AP Literature and Composition, AP Calculus (AB), and AP US History.
+Clear Creek Amana currently offers four AP classes: AP English Language and Composition, AP English Literature and Composition, AP Calculus (AB), and AP US History.
 As of 2024, CCA pays for every student enrolled in an AP course to take the AP exams.
 The school also offers to pay for the AP Calculus (BC) exam even though it does not actually offer the class.

 Clear Creek Amana also offers many fine arts classes: Concert Band/Marching Band, Lyrica, Cantores, Voce, Musical Theatre, Music Theory I and II, Digital Photography, Glassworks I and II, Drawing I and II, Painting I and II, Ceramics I and II, Graphic Design, Advanced Art, and Printmaking.

 Clear Creek Amana currently offers dual enrollment courses with nearby Kirkwood Community College through their regional center in Coralville.
 This program is only available to juniors and seniors.